shivani1494/urlcrawler/README.md

 ## Further Optimizations/Performance Evaluation

-The HTMLBodies of each page can be huge- So we can also parallelize this by dividing/conquering the HTMLBodies into independent parts and extracting internal/external URLs.
+The ResponseBodies of each page can be huge- So we can also parallelize this by dividing/conquering the ResponseBodies into independent parts and extracting internal/external URLs.

 Also GetResult can be optimized by using a map instead of an array, and if order does not matter, we can split computations of the result ds, and traverse the ds faster.